 - Discover cutting-edge startups and reps from the major space agencies and companies.

 - Discuss hot topics like digitization, big data, mobility, security, sustainability and energy.

 ILA is where the world’s space community comes together.
 As the industry’s largest exhibition in Europe, this one-of-a-kind event offers a platform for a diverse group of stakeholders – such as agencies, scientists and aerospace firms – to present the latest innovations and developments in space.
 In a word: The event is interdisciplinary in scope and global in scale.

 After all, the space sector has a track record of close international cooperation like no other industry, with programs that govern the safe access to outer space, foster space exploration and use satellites for telecommunications and Earth observation.
-In short, ILA offers the ideal platform for the international space community to identify potential collaborations and discuss the issues shaping our future – from Big Data to intelligent mobility – at panel discussions with leaders in the field.
+In short, ILA offers the ideal platform for the international space community to identify potential collaborations and discuss the issues shaping our future.

 A high-potential industry